natalieagus/50002/docs/Labs/lab1.md

 Since `W/L = 2` for the device you measured, it conducts twice as much current and has half the channel resistance as a device with `W/L = 1`, so you need to double the channel resistance you computed above in order to estimate the effective channel sheet resistance.

 {: .highlight}
 **Record** down the value for the effective channel sheet resistance you calculated from that measurement.
-You need this information to get Checkoff 1.
-You can access the Checkoffs 1 to 7 for Lab 1 through eDimension.

 ### Task 2: MOSFET “off” Leakage Current
 Now let us see how well the MOSFET turns “off.”
 We would assume a MOSFET that is "off" should have 0 `Ids`.